-- Learners in grade 4 and grade 8 will have the opportunity to participate in the TIMSS assessment every 4 years including both Mathematics and Science. - Learners in targeted grade levels will complete 3 MAP assessments per year to look at development in Math, reading, language usage, and Science. - Learners in grades 1 to 10 will be provided with the chance to take the Arabic Benchmark Test (ABT) to evaluate their competence in the four primary language skills: Reading, listening, writing and speaking.

-• IBDP learners in grade 12 will set for the IB examinations by the end of April/beginning of May as per the IB regulations.
+- Learners in grade 4 and grade 8 will have the opportunity to participate in the TIMSS assessment every 4 years including both Mathematics and Science. - Learners in grades 1 to 10 will complete 3 MAP assessments per year to look at development in Math, reading, language usage, and Science. - Learners in grades 1 to 10 will take the Arabic Benchmark Test (ABT) to evaluate their competence in the four primary language skills: Reading, listening, writing and speaking. - Grade 10 (MYP 5) learners will create and submit their Personal Project Report to be assessed by the IB. - IBDP learners in grade 12 will sit for the IB examinations by the end of April/beginning of May as per the IB regulations.
+External components such as the TOK essay and extended Essay will also be submitted as per IB regulations.